AbCthings/Solar-Radiation-Forecast/Type	Name	Latest commit message	Commit time PVforecast_LINKS_Foundation_v1.0/README.md

 # Release info

-This is version 0.2.
+This is version 1.0.

-The sunrise and sunset are automatically updated by the script, allowing to run it only during daytime.
+The sequence of operations is:
+1) Perform solar radiation forecast
+2) Send the forecast to MQTT broker in topic "SolarForecastTopic"
+3) Update sunrise/sunset in configuration file (if enabled)
+4) Sleep